Physical Therapy (PT)

 PT 611BG — Physical Therapy Exam II

-This course continues examination and evaluation with emphasis on functional ability and performance for patients in hospital, skilled nursing and home settings.
+This course continues examination and evaluation with emphasis on functional ability and performance for patients.
 Students will be introduced to medical monitoring devices, aseptic technique, and the use of universal precautions required for safe clinical practice in all settings.
 Relevant health status and contributing medical conditions will be explored in relation to functional mobility and locomotion.
-The primary emphasis of examination will include assessment of: balance and postural control for basic ADL and function, bed mobility, wheelchair mobility, transfers and gait.
-Implementation and general progression of functional training in these aspects of mobility will be introduced.
-Students will continue to practice documentation for patients in these hospital settings.
+The primary emphasis of examination will include assessment of: balance and postural control for basic ADL and function, bed mobility, wheelchair mobility, transfers, and gait.
+Implementation and general progression of functional mobility training will be introduced.
+Students will continue to practice documentation of findings pertinent to patient care scenarios.
+Educational/instructional methods will be addressed, allowing for exploration of optimal teaching approaches that enhance patient adherence and retention of learning and optimize patient function in the clinical setting.

 3 credits